saebyn/munkres-cpp/README.md

 For development purpose in the project implemented a variety of build targets.
 All of them help to continuously check correctness of algorithm implementation, performance, memory management, etc.
 To configure project in development mode ```-DMUNKRESCPP_DEVEL_MODE=ON``` option must be passed to CMake.
-Also for debug purpose defined macro which in primitive way provides basic concepts of [Design By Contract](https://en.wikipedia.org/wiki/Design_by_contract).
-By default the macro is disabled and assertions are not checked.
-The macro can be enabled in one of modes: if assertion is failed only printing debug message (1), or throwing exception (2).
-To configure the mode ```-DDBC_MODE=X``` option must be passed to CMake.

 Launch of unit tests.
 The project contains unit tests to build and launch it performs the following steps: